sryu1/jsbgym/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+## Current Progress

 **Some features will not work properly yet, as gym in being converted to gymnasium**

+Render mode "human" works, "flightgear" is not working

 JSBGym provides reinforcement learning environments for the control of fixed-wing aircraft using the JSBSim flight dynamics model.
 JSBGym requires at least Python 3.7.